Mahesh-Sarode/cyber-journey/sqli-notes.md

 Then tested each column for string compatibility: ' UNION SELECT NULL,'a',NULL-- Column 2 accepted text without error.
 Used working column to display the lab's random value, confirming injection point for future data extraction.

+## Lab 4 — Retrieving data with UNION attack
+Used ' UNION SELECT username, password FROM users-- to dump all user credentials.
+Found administrator's password in the results, logged in as admin.
+Complete UNION SQLi attack chain: injection → data extraction → privilege escalation.